spieglt/FlyingCarpet/README.md

 # Planned features

-+ Ubuntu support
++ Linux support

-+ GUI

-+ On Windows, add support for WiFi Direct API so that chips/drivers without support for ad hoc (IBSS) hosted networks can use Flying Carpet (applies to Surface 3 Pro and later and some other newer Windows 10 PCs).

-I will not have much time to work on this until mid-October, so it may be until November that progress is made on these items.
-If you've used Flying Carpet, please tell me whether it worked or not.
-I have had very little testing and feedback so far.
+If you've used Flying Carpet, please send me feedback!
 Thank you for your interest!